-All employees in the Water Supervisory Unit who are members of the Union, tendering periodic dues at the execution of this agreement, and all employees who thereafter become members of the Union shall, as a condition of employment, pay dues to the Union for the duration of this MOU, and each year thereafter.
-For a period of thirty (30) days prior to January 1, 2009, and thirty (30) days prior to any January 1, thereafter, any employee in the aforementioned unit who is a member of the Union shall have the right to withdraw from the Union discontinuing dues payments and retain employee in writing to the City.
+All employees in the O&M unit who are members of the Union, tendering periodic dues at the execution of this agreement, and all employees who thereafter become members of the Union shall, as a condition of employment, pay dues to the Union for the duration of this MOU, and each year thereafter.
+For a period of thirty (30) days prior to January 1, 2009, and thirty (30) days prior to any January 1, thereafter, any employee in the aforementioned unit who is a member of the Union shall have the right to withdraw from the Union discontinuing dues payments and retain employment in the City.
+Said withdrawal shall be communicated by the employee in writing to the City.
 The provisions of this section shall be operative only to the extent that they are permissible under California law.